data-players/deploy-archipelago-classic/README.md

 ### 1 Fork the Deploye repo

-Fork this project to get your own version. git@github.com:data-players/deploy-archipelago-classic.git If you need a simple archipelago copy you just need to open and use the "docker-compose.yaml" classic version (Forget the custom one).
+Fork this project to get your own version and work on it.

 ### 2 Change exemple variable